PithyCrumpet/aciThings/README.md

 # aciThings
-Pyhton things for messing with the Cisco ACI API
+Pyhton scripts for interacting with ACI